 Rockford is a relatively large city located in the state of Illinois.
 With a population of 148,276 people and 54 constituent neighborhoods, Rockford is the third largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rockford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Rockford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rockford is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Rockford who work in office and administrative support (13.94%), sales jobs (9.46%), and management occupations (6.92%).

 The percentage of adults in Rockford who are college-educated is close to the national average for all communities of 21.84%: 20.91% of the adults in Rockford have a bachelor's degree or advanced degree.